gampleman/Tableview/README.md

       end
     end

-This partial will be used to render your view
+This partial will be used to render your view.

+### NEW! ###

+We now have a column based DSL.

+    table.table_for @events

+    # uses I18n for header and calls the symbol as a method on the object
+    table.columns :first_name, :last_name
+    # Uses first arg as header, and evaluates block for each row
+    table.column("E-mail address") {|event| format.html? link_to event.email : event.email }